ChenfuShi/tools_for_HiChIP/README.md

 # Tools for HiChIP and Capture HiC analysis

-This is a toolset developed as part of pipelines in the analysis of HiChIP and Capture HiC data in our lab at The University of Manchester.
+This is a toolset developed for use as part of pipelines in the analysis of HiChIP and Capture HiC data in our lab at The University of Manchester.